w3c/scribejs/README.md

                      Value can be "none", "md", or "kd" (see [below](#jekyll) for further details.)
                      Default: "md".
 [--irc|-i] client:   Whether the input is of the log format of a particular IRC client.
-                     Value can be "textual", for the Textual IRC client; other values are (currently) ignored.
+                     Value can be "textual" or "irccloud", for the Textual or IRCCloud IRC clients, respectively;
+                     other values are (currently) ignored.
                      Default: undefined, meaning that the log provided by W3C's RRSAgent is used.
 ```

+(A note to the `--irc` option: in the absence of the flag the script tries to make a guess whether Textual or IRCCloud was used instead of the default.
+I.e., this flag may be unnecessary in practice.
+In case the guess goes wrong, however, it may be used… Other IRC clients may be added in future.)

 ### Configuration files